Ali-Mikael/Application-hacking/h4-Disaddembly.md

 - Name the main program's variables from the reverse-engineered binary and explain the program's operation
 - Solve the binary

-## Reverse Engineering and Renaming
+## Reverse Engineering, Explaining and Renaming
+> I'm going to dissect the binary, rename some variables and explain what's happening as we go!

-I fired up the big gun a.k.a `ghidra`.
+Naturally we start off by firing up the big gun a.k.a `ghidra`.

 We created a new project and imported the `crackme02` binary.

-Ghidra then did the heavy lifting and analysed the file for us, producing assembly instructions and C code.
+Ghidra then did the heavy lifting and analysed the file for us, producing `assembly instructions` and `C code`.

 The `main` function:
 ```C